twilio/twilio-verify-passkeys/README.md

 ### Authenticate a user

-**Android** <br>
-Use TwilioPasskey to authenticate a user by calling the `authenticate(AuthenticatePasskeyRequest, AppContext)` function.
-The param `AuthenticatePasskeyRequest` is a wrapper [object](https://github.com/twilio/twilio-verify-passkeys/blob/55232cdc24ac80adc83c646aa302696a7039c2ad/shared/src/commonMain/kotlin/com/twilio/passkeys/models/AuthenticatePasskeyRequest.kt#L6), provided by your backend to request a Passkeys authentication, it follows the [authenticate challenge payload](#authenticate-challenge-payload) schema:
+Use the `TwilioPasskey` instance to authenticate a user by calling the `authenticate(String, AppContext)` function.

+The first param is a `String` representation of an authentication request, it follows the schema of an [authentication challenge payload](#authenticate-challenge-payload).

+The second param is an instance of a `com.twilio.passkeys.AppContext`, it is created by passing the current `Activity` instance in Android or the `UIWindow` instance in iOS.

+You can also call the `authenticate(AuthenticatePasskeyRequest, AppContext)` function, which the `AuthenticatePasskeyRequest` is a wrapper object of an [authentication challenge payload](#authenticate-challenge-payload).

+**Android**

 ```
 val authenticatePasskeyResult = twilioPasskey.authenticate(challengePayload, AppContext(activity))
 when(authenticatePasskeyResult) {